intaxwashere/intaxwashere.github.io/_posts/2022-10-20-blueprint-performance.md

 [No. Click to see why.](https://www.reddit.com/r/unrealengine/comments/wq7cke/comment/ikltr2r/?utm_source=share&utm_medium=web2x&context=3)

 Also don't forget the red square pin you are plugging an event to `Set Timer by Event` is a dynamic delegate (event dispatcher, in BP terms) and it's expensive to call.
 100 BP ticks vs 100 Dynamic Delegate invoking will end up in a result dynamic delegates causing more of overhead than BP ticks.

-`Set Timer by Function Name` is even worse because engine will go through all blueprint callable events of your class to find the given function with the name so there is additional lookup time overhead compared to `Set Timer by Event`.

 Though that doesn't mean you shoud always prefer tick for everything.
 There are times timers can be useful against tick, but you should not try to replace tick function with timers for performance reasons.